pulumi/pulumi-hugo/themes/default/content/product/_index.md

     title: Open source.
 Enterprise ready.
     description: |
         Pulumi’s modern Infrastructure as Code CLI and SDK is an [open-source project](https://github.com/pulumi/) that’s supported by an active community.
-We maintain a [public roadmap](/blog/relaunching-pulumis-public-roadmap/) and welcome feedback and contributions from anyone.
+We maintain a [public roadmap](/blog/relaunching-pulumis-public-roadmap/) and welcome feedback and contributions.
     community:
         number: "10,000s"
         description: of community members